Radha Mohan

 Radha Mohan is an Indian film director and screenwriter of the South Indian film industry.
-He is known for his work in the films Mozhi (2007) with Jyothika, Abhiyum Naanum (2008) with Prakash Raj, Payanam (2011) with Nagarjuna and Kaatrin Mozhi (2018) with Jyothika.
+He is known for films such as Mozhi (2007) and Kaatrin Mozhi (2018) starring Jyothika, Abhiyum Naanum (2008) with Prakash Raj, and Payanam(2011) with Nagarjuna.

 Career

 Radha Mohan began work on his first film Smile Please in 1996, which had dialogues written by his friend Babu, who had appeared in the lead role in En Uyir Thozhan (1990).
 The film was to star Prakash Raj in the lead role, but financial restraints meant that the film was later shelved.
 The film was later set for release during Diwali 1998 under the title of Ananthakrishnan, but still failed to clear financial hurdles.

 The director worked under R. V. Udayakumar before he did his first film release, Azhagiya Theeye (2004).
 Mozhi (2007) is his career's biggest hit, followed by Payanam (2011).

 Filmmaking style

-Known for his strong storylines and sensible and realistic portrayal of women, Mohan's films have largely been clean family entertainment.
+Known for his strong storylines and realistic portrayal of women, Mohan's films have largely been clean family entertainment.
 He has a penchant for humor in his films, which have been rib-ticklers even though they carry strong messages and handle serious themes.